PeterCamilleri/games_lessons/01/README.md

 ![Demo 00](./images/Demo00.png)

-Press escape when we are done being amazed by the awesomeness of it "Hello" and the worldliness of its "World"
+Press escape when we are done being amazed by the awesomeness of its "Hello" and the worldliness of its "World"

 ## High level overview: